MatthewDanh/CIS233_Assignments/README.md

 - Styles should include use of elements and ids.
 Classes are optional.

 Troubleshoot the site.
-Try to figure out issues on your own using sources such as https://www.w3schools.com (Links to an external site.), https://developer.mozilla.org/ (Links to an external site.) or https://stackoverflow.com/ (Links to an external site.) .
+Try to figure out issues on your own using sources such as
+- https://www.w3schools.com (Links to an external site.),
+- https://developer.mozilla.org/ (Links to an external site.) or
+- https://stackoverflow.com/ (Links to an external site.) .
+- [Glitch](https://glitch.com) is a friendly community where millions of people come together to build web apps and websites.
 Part of the job of a web designer/developer is troubleshooting.
 Reach out to your instructor or get help from the Computer Commons as a last resort.
 Zip your site folder and submit